MailTape/MailTape-v1/_posts/2019-06-16-Camilla-George.md

 ---
 <p id="introduction"> This morning we welcome London-based saxophonist and composer, [Camilla George](http://camillageorge.com/), to select three Sunday morning tunes full of her inspirations and collaborations.
 <br><br>
-Born in Nigeria, Camilla George studied at Trinity College of Music and emerged from the influential Tomorrow’s Warriors and Jazz Jamaica bands.
+Born in Nigeria, Camilla George studied at Trinity College of Music and emerged from the influential Tomorrow’s Warriors and Jazz Jamaica bands to a Mobo nomination in 2013.
 Her tutors have included fellow saxophonists Jean Toussaint, Tony Kofi, Julian Siegel, Christian Brewer and Martin Speake.
 </p>

 # Camilla George's selection